alros-essex/ssdcs-assignment/README.md

 [notes](notes/notes.md)

+[Webapp + Nginx and SSL in Docker Compose](notes/WebappNginxSSLinDockerCompose.pdf): this is an article Alberto wrote for his blog.
+It explains the basics of Docker, Docker Compose, and Nginx.

 ### documents

 NASA (2007) Final Report of the International Space Station Independent Safety Task Force.
 Available from [nasa.gov](https://www.nasa.gov/pdf/170368main_IIST_%20Final%20Report.pdf) or [this repo](documents/170368main_IIST_Final_Report.pdf)